ernieayala/ernies-modern-layout/README.md

 ![GitHub All Releases](https://img.shields.io/github/downloads/ernieayala/ernies-modern-layout/total?style=flat-square)

 # Ernie's Modern UI
-A visual update for Foundry VTT UI.
+A clean and themeable visual update for Foundry VTT.

-There is also a "compact mode" and the ability to theme different areas of the application.
+## Features
+- Compact Mode
+- Various UI toggles
+- Theming

+## You should know
-Covers most UI items but still a huge work in progress.
-There is a ton of redundant CSS but this is because I don't want to step on the globals just yet.
+- There is a lot of redundant CSS because I don't want to step on the global formatting right now.

-Will cover more parts of the app as time goes on.

-Not all the modules will have my styling.
+- Not all the modules will have my styling.
 Make an issue on Github if you want me to look at one.

-**Only tested on Chrome so far.**
+- Only tested on Chrome.
+Feel free to make a issue on Github for other browsers.
+- This is a fun side project for me and I made it to support my GMing tastes but I'm happy that other people are enjoying it.

-### Manifest Url
+## Manifest Url
 https://raw.githubusercontent.com/ernieayala/ernies-modern-layout/master/module.json

 ### Default Layout